-Qualified staff will conduct interviews in a respectful manner and we ask that you provide accurate information to best serve your needs.
-In an effort to gather complete and thorough primary assessment data, you will also be asked to complete a Bio-Psycho-Social Questionnaire, Medical History, Pennsylvania Client Placement Criteria (PCPC), Addiction Severity Index (ASI), Level of Care Index and PTC Supplemental Assessment questionnaires.
+Qualified staff will conduct interviews in a respectful manner, and we ask that you provide accurate information to best serve your needs.
+In an effort to gather complete and thorough primary assessment data, you will also be asked to complete a Bio-Psycho-Social Questionnaire, Medical History, American Society of Addiction Medicine (ASAM), Criteria, Addiction Severity Index (ASI), Level of Care Index, and PTC Supplemental Assessment questionnaires.